Birra Canzio

 Julius Caesar wrote in ‘The Gallic War’: “of all the Britons the inhabitants of Cantium, an entirely maritime district, are by far the most vivilised, differing but little from the Gallic manner of life”.

 Cantium is translated in modern italian as ‘Canzio’.
-Birra Banzio or ‘Beer of Kent’, is our homage to the new style of pilsner lager that the Italians Have made their own.
+Birra Canzio or ‘Beer of Kent’, is our homage to the new style of pilsner lager that the Italians Have made their own.
 Perfect with a plate of pasta or with roasted Romney Marsh lamb.

 For information on product handling click here.